-The mission of the Foundation for Psychocultural Research (FPR) is to support and advance interdisciplinary research projects and scholarship at the intersection of psychology, culture, neuroscience, and psychiatry, with an emphasis on cultural factors as central, not peripheral.
+The mission of the Foundation for Psychocultural Research (FPR) is to support and advance interdisciplinary and integrative research and training on interactions of culture, neuroscience, psychiatry, and psychology, with an emphasis on cultural processes as central.
+Our primary objective is to help articulate and support the creation of transformative paradigms that address issues of fundamental clinical and social concern.

 At the theoretical, conceptual level: